 On April 20, 2022, the Board approved amendments to the position descriptions of the Chair of the Board and CEO.
 The Chair of the Board's general mandate is to ensure the effective and independent conduct of the Board.
 The CEO's general mandate is to implement the Company's strategic and operating plans and enhance Shareholder value.
+The position descriptions for the Chair of the Board and the CEO are reviewed annually.

-The Governance Committee Charter was updated and re-approved by the Board on December 7, 2021 to include some housekeeping matters.
+The Governance Committee Charter was revised and re-approved by the Board on December 11, 2024 to include the review of director interlocks and charitable and political donations policies.